 The Assembly Gathering commences with a blessing and brief message from Bishop Boyea followed by a series of inspiring and uplifting talks given by Fr.
 Mike Schmitz, Jennifer Fulwiler, Deacon Larry Oney, and emceed by Fr.
 Joe Krupp.
 Additionally, an all-diocesan choir and multiple musicians will perform during the afternoon sessions.

-The day’s events will come to a joyful culmination with a celebration of the Holy Sacrifice of the Mass offered by Bishop Earl Boyea with nearly all the clergy of the Diocese of Lansing.
+The day’s events will come to a joyful culmination with a celebration of The Holy Sacrifice of the Mass will be offered by Bishop Boyea and concelebrated by nearly all the priests of the diocese.

-*REMINDER: Parishes throughout the diocese have been asked to refrain from scheduling any events on the day of the Assembly and not to schedule Saturday afternoon/evening Masses in hopes that all our parishioners and clergy from across the diocese may join Bishop Boyea for this special Mass.
+Please note: Parishes throughout the diocese have been asked to refrain from scheduling any events on the day of the Assembly and NOT to schedule Saturday afternoon/evening Masses so all clergy from across the diocese may join Bishop Boyea as concelebrants.